gianarb/gianarb.github.com/_posts/2015-06-25-zendframework-console-app.markdown

 {% endhighlight %}

 ## Routes
-`config/routes.php` contains router configurations this is an example but you can see all options [here](https://github.com/zfcampus/zf-console#defining-console-routes).
+`config/routes.php` contains router configurations.
+This is just an example but you can see all options [here](https://github.com/zfcampus/zf-console#defining-console-routes).

 {% highlight php %}
 <?php